zbalkan/zbalkan.github.io/_posts/2025-07-13-technitium.md

 </group>
 ```

 This ruleset isn’t comprehensive, but it’s built around patterns I’ve found meaningful in actual environments.
-Each rule is there for a reason: not because it fills a coverage checklist, but because it surfaces behaviors that either indicate compromise or misconfiguration, or both.
+Each rule is there for a reason: not because it fills a coverage checklist, but because it surfaces behaviours that either indicate compromise or misconfiguration, or both.

 The first rule (ID: 100001) is a catch-all.
 It ensures that any log ingested as JSON and has the field `dns.type` -the field value is always `dns`- gets grouped and handled properly by Wazuh’s rule engine.
 This is useful for downstream matching and for maintaining logical separation in dashboards and alerts.
 The level is set to 2.
 If you want to build more rules on top of it, update it to level 3 to collect all the logs, so that you can have enough samples to build your rules.